genzo1977/deploy-azure-spot-vm-nginx-terraform/README.md

-# Deploy an environment with Terraform on Azure running a RedHat VM and NGINX
+# Deploy an environment with Terraform on Azure running a spot RedHat VM and NGINX
 Does what it says on the tin.
 All you need to do is enter your subscription_id in the first provider block.

 ### Prerequisites: